Meningococcal disease: Pathogenesis

+Classification

 Meningococcemia

-Meningococcemia, like many other gram-negative blood infections, can cause disseminated intravascular coagulation (DIC), which is the inappropriate clotting of blood within the vessels.
+Meningococcemia, also known as meningococcal septicemia, is an infection of the bloodstream.
+Meningococcemia makes up about approximately 20% of meningococcal disease cases.
+Symptoms of meningoccemia may include fever, low blood pressure as well as organ failure.
+Like many other gram-negative blood infections it can cause disseminated intravascular coagulation (DIC), which is the inappropriate clotting of blood within the vessels.
 DIC can cause ischemic tissue damage when upstream thrombi obstruct blood flow and hemorrhage because clotting factors are exhausted.
-Small bleeds into the skin cause the characteristic petechial rash, which appears with a star-like shape.
+Small bleeds into the skin cause the characteristic petechial rash, which appears with a star-like shape and mostly appears on the extremity of the body.
 This is due to the release of toxins into the blood that break down the walls of blood vessels.
 A rash can develop under the skin due to blood leakage that may leave red or brownish pinprick spots, which can develop into purple bruising.
 Meningococcal rash can usually be confirmed by a glass test in which the rash does not fade away under pressure.

+Meningoccemia can also lead to Waterhouse–Friderichsen syndrome, which is associated with disseminated intravascular coagulation or thrombosis of multiple organs and extremities and necrosis of adrenal glands.

 Meningitis

-Meningococcal meningitis is a form of bacterial meningitis.
+Meningococcal meningitis is a form of bacterial meningitis caused by the Neisseria meningitidis bacteria.
 Meningitis is a disease caused by inflammation and irritation of the meninges, the membranes surrounding the brain and spinal cord.
 In meningococcal meningitis this is caused by the bacteria invading the cerebrospinal fluid and circulating through the central nervous system.
-Sub-Saharan Africa, the Americas, Western Europe, the UK, and Ireland still face many challenges combating this disease.

-Other types

-As with any gram-negative bacterium, N. meningitidis can infect a variety of sites.
+The classic presentation of meningitis includes fever, neck stiffness, and altered mental status; however these symptoms are typically present in less than 50% of cases.
+Symptoms also differentiate between age groups, with older individuals presenting with altered mental status and localized neurological impairments and younger children showing general symptoms such as irritability, lethargy, or inability to feed.

+Atypical types of meningococcal disease

+N. meningitidis can also result in atypical presentations throughout the body.
+Atypical types of meningococcal disease include septic arthritis, meningococcal pneumonia, pericarditis and acute gastrointestinal or GI symptoms.

+GI symptoms from meningococcal disease includes nausea, vomiting and abdominal pain.
+These symptoms are rare but can occur during the initial phases of infection.
+These symptoms can often be misdiagnosed as gastroenteritis, also known as a inflammation of the stomach and intestines.

+Septic arthritic is also associated with meningococcal disease.
+Septic arthritis caused by Neisseria meningitidis can appear as joint pain, redness, warmth, and limited movement.
+It typically affects just one joint—most often the knee—and is more common in very young or older individuals.

 Meningococcal pneumonia can appear during influenza pandemics and in military camps.
-This is a multilobar, rapidly evolving pneumonia, sometimes associated with septic shock.
+This is a multi-lobar, rapidly evolving pneumonia, sometimes associated with septic shock.
 With prompt treatment, the prognosis is excellent.
-Another alternative is dexamethasone with vancomycin and meropenem.
-Pericarditis can appear, either as a septic pericarditis with grave prognosis or as a reactive pericarditis in the wake of meningitis or septicaemia.
+Meningococcal pneumonia typical occurs in older individuals and found to be associated with serotype W of N. meningitidis.
+Although rare, meningococcal pericarditis can occur.